HackU6-Arrow/HackU6-Hackathon/README.md

 ##Firebase Data base Queires:

-Firebase Queries documentation[link](https://firebase.google.com/docs/reference/js/firebase.database.Query) will provide you the basic information to interact with the database.
+* Firebase [Queries](https://firebase.google.com/docs/reference/js/firebase.database.Query) will provide you the basic information to interact with the database.
+* Undertstanding how to use startAt(), endAt(), and equalTo() in the queries is required for the smooth flow of interactivity with the database